Racial discrimination at work

 If you've been subjected to race discrimination at work, or during the recruitment process, you need to act quickly.
 You only have three months, minus one day, from the date of the last discriminatory act to start a claim at an employment tribunal.

 Before you can do this, you will first need to send details of your claim to the Advisory, Conciliation and Arbitration Service (ACAS).
 They will establish whether your employer will agree to 'early conciliation', which takes up to a month, and is added onto the three-month period if necessary.
-Where ACAS conciliation fails, we're here to help you to make a claim at an employment tribunal.
+Where ACAS conciliation fails, we're here to help you to make a race discrimination claim at an employment tribunal.

 I would 100% recommend Slater and Gordon if you need any help in employment law.
 They offer an incredible service.
 H L (employment case)